|A nice way to start a year, don't you think?|

 Whose heart hasn't skipped a beat over a MARVEL MISS from time to time?
 Today, it's the turn of JANET VAN DYNE, aka THE WASP, to quicken our pulse and put a spring in our step.
 This stunning piece of artwork is by STEPHEN LANGMEAD, who certainly knows how to paint a pretty picture which will make us all sit up and take notice.
 Schwiiiiiiinnngggg!!!

-Looking through my sidebar's Blog List, I'm reminded that I've occasionally deleted some sites which don't regularly feature new entries or have much in the way of previous posts - though I've kept ones which 'retired' two or three years back if they contain a wealth of archived material worth preserving a link to.
+Looking through my sidebar's Blog List, I'm reminded that I've occasionally deleted some sites which no longer regularly feature new entries or have much in the way of previous posts - though I've retained ones which 'retired' two or three years back if they contain a wealth of archived material which I consider are worth preserving a link to.
 However, there are some blogs whose existence is a bit of a mystery to me - you know, ones which post about once a year, and then only to wish readers a Happy New Year before returning to a dormant state for another twelve months.

 Now, obviously I'm not talking about ones where posting is sparse because illness has rendered the owner incapable of regular blogging, but those which seemingly exist for no discernible reason (that I can see).
 It made me wonder why those people have blogs to begin with, and that led me to thinking that some of you are perhaps pondering the same thing about moi.
 If so, good question.
 There may not be a good answer, but that's never stopped me before from trying to squeeze out a post based on the most tenuous of